The Wheel in Space: Broadcast and reception

-The Wheel in Space received a mixed-to-negative reception.
+The Wheel in Space received a mixed reception.
 A BBC Audience Report on 9 July noted that the programme was becoming repetitive and needed new enemies beyond the Daleks and Cybermen.
 On 7 June, a young viewer commented to Junior Points of View that "Daleks, Cybermen and Yeti — that's all we get on Dr Who now...
 They are back repeating what they did before".
 Troughton was unhappy with the scripts for The Wheel in Space, commenting that the programme had become tired and predictable.

 In The Discontinuity Guide (1995), Paul Cornell, Martin Day and Keith Topping described the serial as derivative of other base-under-siege stories.
 They criticised the story's lack of scientific accuracy despite the detailed portrayal of the Wheel, and stated that "the Cybermen are so bland and ordinary they could have been any other monster".
 In The Television Companion (1998), David J. Howe and Stephen James Walker felt that some moments, like the death of Corwyn, were tense and strengthened by the guest cast.
 They stated that Zoe's debut was promising, but criticised the Cybermen's logical yet convoluted plan.
 In 2009, Patrick Mulkern of Radio Times praised the introduction of Zoe, her dynamic with Jamie, and the supporting character of Corwyn.
 However, he felt the story had a "clunkingly tortuous plot", which was too complicated and ended "somewhat flatly".
+In 2018, Mark Wright described The Wheel in Space as a "coda" to base-under-siege stories, noting that subsequent stories in season 6 were more experimental.